5 Types of Social Media Data Collection and How They Are Used

 4. Attitudinal Social Media Data

-Attitudinal social media data is essentially data about the feelings and emotions of social media users.
-This data is measuring how users perceive certain messages, social media content, and other information.
+Attitudinal social media data collection is essentially data collection about the feelings and emotions of social media users.
+This data measures how users perceive certain messages, social media content, and other information.
 Because of its subjective nature, attitudinal data is usually compiled using surveys, polls, interviews, user feedback, user complaints, reviews, etc. Here are a few examples of attitudinal social media data collected about users:

 • Motivations and challenges